Facing Marriage Breakdown and Threats of Separation & Divorce

 - Will a female counselor overly identify with wives/female partners?

-The earlier you and your partner seek counseling, the less likely it is for further hurt, disappointment and overwhelming levels of stress to further damage your relationship.
-In addition to beginning marriage therapy right away, you both increase understanding and empathy for each other by trying out some of these 9 ways to improve your love relationship.
+The earlier you and your partner seek counseling, the less likely it is for further hurt, disappointment, and overwhelming levels of stress to damage your relationship further.
+In addition to beginning marriage therapy right away, you both increase understanding and empathy for each other by trying out some of these nine ways to improve your love relationship.

 Richard Chandler, MA, LPC, Couples Counselor, Will Provide Insight, but Won't Decide for You

 Even if you are facing extreme challenges, such as infidelity, severe financial stress, or a loss of intimacy, there can be a fresh start and a return to more open communication and perhaps even to a place of closeness.
 Whatever the outcome of couples counseling, you and your partner will gain a good deal of insight, which will serve you both for the rest of your lives.

 Please note: I will not advise you to break up.
 I won’t suggest that you stay together either.
 In Minnesota online couples counseling you are empowered to decide.

 My role to be the very best marriage counselor that I can be.
 My job is to help you gain clarity on your thoughts, feelings, and wants as well as a better understanding of your relationship and the many ways that you and your wife, husband or significant other can improve it.